asyncdoggo/simple-music-player/README.md

-# crappy-Music-Player
+# simple-music-Player
-crappy Music Player
+Simple Music Player

 ## Just drag and drop the HTML file in a browser